 Practice regarding the handling of more complex hearings, such as trials involving cross-examination of witnesses, is of course in the early stages and can be expected to develop.

-However, the trial of another high value commercial dispute, National Bank of Kazakhstan v The Bank of New York Mellon, is reported to be proceeding by zoom.
-A scroll through the Business and Property Courts Rolls Building Cause List shows how many hearings are proceeding using audio or videoconferencing platforms.
+However, a scroll through the Business and Property Courts Rolls Building Cause List shows how many hearings are proceeding using audio or videoconferencing platforms.

 Attendance at court hearings by third parties